collinbrake/computersystems/Computer Systems.md

         - The control unit is a full state machine that turns the instruction op code into an output signal
   - ![image-20210226133640496](/home/collin/.config/Typora/typora-user-images/image-20210226133640496.png)
   - Control instructions
+  - **The boxes and lines in black are the *data path***
+    - This is where the execution was happening
+    - Each of these lines is 32 lines of binary signal
+  - **The stuff in blue is the *contro*l**
+    - It is like pushing buttons to store in registers on breadboard
+    - Each of these lines is just one bit

 ### Data path

 - All the areas that an instruction and the data (read from memory based on address stored in instruction) flows through before it is finished
 - You cannot talk about the data path without discussing control
 - Registers, ALU, mux's, memories
+- Every line you see is actually 32 lines in parallel
 - Build the data path (FDE)
   - What are the abstractions in a data path?
     - Instruction memory